sadeabiodun/facemorphs_proj/README.md

 #### Below is a description of each directory inside this repository:

 **data/**
-- contains interim data sets and script outpu.
-All contents on first level of this directory can be deleted and regenerated from scripts. content in data/base_data are the raw data files
+- contains interim data sets and script output. all contents on first level of this directory can be deleted and regenerated from scripts. content in data/base_data are the raw data files.

 **plots/**
 - contains figures and tables for manuscript. bar plots in this directory can be deleted and regenerated from scripts.